OlliMeeco/meecodocs/guides/card-and-slots.md

 ## Filling in a slot

-Thanks to the template our newly created card already has a list of empty fields \(slots\), and a list of classification tags.
+Thanks to the template our newly created Item already has a list of empty fields \(slots\), and a list of classification tags.

 Let's fill in a value of the `encrypted_value` slot using the encrypted value from the previous step: